xformerfhs/blockpad/README.md

 Go has an excellent library of cryptographic primitives.
 Strangely, however, it lacks any support for padding.
-This library fills that gap and provides an easy to use interface for padding and unpadding of data.
+This library fills that gap and provides an easy-to-use interface for padding and unpadding of data.
+Furthermore, padding and unpadding is nearly constant time (see [Appendix](constant-time)).

 ## Usage